hornos/flock/README.md

 Virtual environments are built in VirtualBox.
 The goal is to keep virtual (test) and production systems as close as possible.

 ## Install for OS X
-Install [homebrew](http://brew.sh) and [ansible](http://www.ansibleworks.com/docs/gettingstarted.html) and the following packages. *Do not use ansible development branch!*
+Install [homebrew](http://brew.sh) and [ansible](http://www.ansibleworks.com/docs/gettingstarted.html) and the following packages. *Do not use ansible development branch!* Optionally, you should install [Cloud Monkey](https://cwiki.apache.org/confluence/display/CLOUDSTACK/CloudStack+cloudmonkey+CLI) to hack Cloudstack.

     brew install nginx dnsmasq